sirredbeard/microsoft-opensource/README.md

 * Open Source Initiative
 * Apache Software Foundation

-## Ongoing Projects
+## Ongoing Open Source Projects

-opensource.microsoft.com current lists 1,155 open source projects at Microsoft, including:
+**The list below is incomplete.** opensource.microsoft.com current lists 1,155 open source projects at Microsoft and it would not be possible to curate them all here.
+Click here for access to find them all.

+Here are list of *selected* projects:

 ### Dev Tools